SeryioGonzalez/mqtt_sense_hat/README.md

 ## Clone the repo
 The first thing you need to do is opening a terminal in your Raspberry Pi, as shown in the following image:<br/>
 ![Lab diagram](images/MQTT_2.png "Header Image")

+From there, clone the repo by using the following command:
+''
+ls -l

+''